 Subsequent offenses may include long-term suspension and/or recommendation for an alternative education program.

-The police will be called for any students in grade 6-12 involved in the first fighting offense in the alternative school and the students involved in the second fighting offense in regular school.
-Student(s) will also be suspended from school a minimum of 3 days.
+Students will be sent home immediately for verbal altercation.

+Student(s) will be suspended from school a minimum of 3 days for fighting.
 Parent will be called to pick student up immediately.